techidaily/site-win-advanced/source/_posts/troubleshooting-guide-how-to-fix-when-your-windows-pc-wont-detect-an-external-hdd-expert-advice-from-yl-computing.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://article-helps.techidaily.com/new-pioneering-podcast-titling-with-leading-ai-driven-apps/"><u>[New] Pioneering Podcast Titling with Leading AI-Driven Apps</u></a></li>
-<li><a href="https://fox-direct.techidaily.com/updated-upgrading-zoom-video-fidelity-a-comprehensive-guide-for-2024/"><u>[Updated] Upgrading Zoom Video Fidelity A Comprehensive Guide for 2024</u></a></li>
-<li><a href="https://some-approaches.techidaily.com/pc-dvdwindows-10/"><u>「自家用 PC でタイトル付きDVDの完全バックアップ：Windows 10対応ガイド」</u></a></li>
-<li><a href="https://some-techniques.techidaily.com/cookiebot-enabled-enhance-your-websites-user-experience-with-advanced-analytics/"><u>Cookiebot-Enabled: Enhance Your Website's User Experience with Advanced Analytics</u></a></li>
+<li><a href="https://facebook-video-share.techidaily.com/updated-2024-approved-configure-youtubes-audience-options-with-ease/"><u>[Updated] 2024 Approved Configure YouTube's Audience Options with Ease</u></a></li>
+<li><a href="https://youtube-web.techidaily.com/ed-unlock-the-full-potential-of-your-youtube-videos-top-11-seo-tips/"><u>[Updated] Unlock the Full Potential of Your YouTube Videos Top 11 SEO Tips</u></a></li>
+<li><a href="https://hardware-tips.techidaily.com/cutting-costs-by-half-sk-hynixs-3d-dram-production-boosted-by-euv-chipmaking-technology/"><u>Cutting Costs by Half: SK Hynix's 3D DRAM Production Boosted by EUV Chipmaking Technology</u></a></li>
+<li><a href="https://some-approaches.techidaily.com/driven-by-the-advanced-technology-of-cookiebot/"><u>Driven by the Advanced Technology of Cookiebot</u></a></li>
+<li><a href="https://win-advanced.techidaily.com/exploring-the-objectives-of-japan-in-wwii-insights-from-yl-software-experts/"><u>Exploring the Objectives of Japan in WWII: Insights From YL Software Experts</u></a></li>
-<li><a href="https://win-advanced.techidaily.com/determining-safe-operating-limits-the-highest-acceptable-cpu-temperatures-explained-insights-by-yl-computing/"><u>Determining Safe Operating Limits: The Highest Acceptable CPU Temperatures Explained - Insights by YL Computing</u></a></li>
+<li><a href="https://win-advanced.techidaily.com/future-proof-your-data-top-strategies-to-avoid-information-loss-expert-tips-by-yl-computing/"><u>Future-Proof Your Data: Top Strategies to Avoid Information Loss - Expert Tips by YL Computing</u></a></li>
-<li><a href="https://win-advanced.techidaily.com/essential-troubleshooting-fixing-driver-issues-in-windows-systems-using-yl-computings-software-solutions/"><u>Essential Troubleshooting: Fixing Driver Issues in Windows Systems Using YL Computing's Software Solutions</u></a></li>
-<li><a href="https://sim-unlock.techidaily.com/how-to-change-your-sim-pin-code-on-your-vivo-y78-5g-phone-by-drfone-android/"><u>How To Change Your SIM PIN Code on Your Vivo Y78 5G Phone</u></a></li>
-<li><a href="https://common-error.techidaily.com/resolving-windows-pressure-related-device-casting-problems-a-step-by-step-solution/"><u>Resolving Windows Pressure-Related Device Casting Problems – A Step by Step Solution</u></a></li>
-<li><a href="https://fox-that.techidaily.com/revive-your-damaged-iphone-a-step-by-step-guide-to-starting-it-up-without-using-buttons/"><u>Revive Your Damaged iPhone: A Step-by-Step Guide to Starting It Up Without Using Buttons</u></a></li>
-<li><a href="https://win-advanced.techidaily.com/solving-computer-component-malfunctions-expert-tips-from-yl-softwares-tech-team/"><u>Solving Computer Component Malfunctions: Expert Tips From YL Software's Tech Team</u></a></li>
-<li><a href="https://tech-renaissance.techidaily.com/top-rated-mac-maintenance-tools-of-2022-the-editors-picks-featured-on-zdnet/"><u>Top-Rated Mac Maintenance Tools of 2022: The Editor's Picks Featured on ZDNet</u></a></li>
-<li><a href="https://win-advanced.techidaily.com/transform-your-screen-with-lush-forests-hd-wallpaper-collection-from-yl-software-for-immersive-visual-experience/"><u>Transform Your Screen with Lush Forests: HD Wallpaper Collection From YL Software for Immersive Visual Experience</u></a></li>
+<li><a href="https://win-advanced.techidaily.com/how-efficient-is-windows-defender-at-guarding-your-pc-insights-from-yl-computings-analysis/"><u>How Efficient Is Windows Defender at Guarding Your PC: Insights From YL Computing's Analysis</u></a></li>
-<li><a href="https://win-advanced.techidaily.com/troubleshooting-guide-restoring-functionality-to-your-unresponsive-computer-mouse-with-tips-from-yl-software/"><u>Troubleshooting Guide: Restoring Functionality to Your Unresponsive Computer Mouse with Tips From YL Software</u></a></li>
+<li><a href="https://win-advanced.techidaily.com/how-to-optimize-your-computer-with-windows-update-knowledge-guidance-from-yl-software-experts/"><u>How to Optimize Your Computer with Windows Update Knowledge – Guidance From YL Software Experts</u></a></li>
-<li><a href="https://win-advanced.techidaily.com/uncovering-solutions-how-to-fix-undetected-graphics-cards-expert-advice-from-yl-computing/"><u>Uncovering Solutions: How To Fix Undetected Graphics Cards - Expert Advice From YL Computing</u></a></li>
+<li><a href="https://win-advanced.techidaily.com/identifying-the-root-cause-of-your-pcs-heating-issues-expert-advice-from-yl-computing/"><u>Identifying the Root Cause of Your PC's Heating Issues: Expert Advice From YL Computing</u></a></li>
+<li><a href="https://buynow-reviews.techidaily.com/navigating-tablet-shopping-8-must-consider-points-before-you-buy/"><u>Navigating Tablet Shopping: 8 Must-Consider Points Before You Buy</u></a></li>
+<li><a href="https://win-advanced.techidaily.com/preventing-gpu-overheat-issues-professional-advice-by-yl-software-experts/"><u>Preventing GPU Overheat Issues: Professional Advice by YL Software Experts</u></a></li>
+<li><a href="https://win-advanced.techidaily.com/securing-your-investments-a-guide-to-staying-safe-with-cryptocurrencies-by-yl-computing-and-yl-software-experts/"><u>Securing Your Investments: A Guide to Staying Safe with Cryptocurrencies by YL Computing & YL Software Experts</u></a></li>
+<li><a href="https://fox-links.techidaily.com/talk-to-technology-without-spending-money/"><u>Talk to Technology Without Spending Money</u></a></li>
+<li><a href="https://tech-renaissance.techidaily.com/the-definitive-fixes-for-windows-11s-inability-to-properly-shut-down/"><u>The Definitive Fixes for Windows 11'S Inability to Properly Shut Down</u></a></li>
+<li><a href="https://tech-hub.techidaily.com/unleashing-imagination-in-writing-through-chatgpt-learn-these-6-strategies/"><u>Unleashing Imagination in Writing Through ChatGPT: Learn These 6 Strategies</u></a></li>
 </ul></div>